Enhancing Routing Security in IoT: Performance Evaluation of RPL Secure Mode under Attacks: Background Review

 \subsection{RPL's Security Mechanisms}

-To secure the routing service, RPL either relies on the security measures at the Link layer (i.e. IEEE 802.15.4\cite{STND802154}), or uses its own security mechanisms, resembled in three modes of security and an optional replay protection mechanism\cite{RFC6550, Perazzo2017}: The default mode for RPL is the \textit{\textbf{Unsecured}} mode (UM), where only the link-layer security is applied, if available.
-The second mode, the \textit{\textbf{Preinstalled}} secure mode (PSM), which uses the preinstalled symmetrical encryption keys to secure RPL control messages.
-Finally, the \textit{\textbf{Authenticated}} security mode (ASM) uses the preinstalled keys for the nodes to join the network; after which all routing-capable nodes have to acquire new keys from an authentication authority.
-To protect the routing service from replay attacks, RPL uses Consistency Checks as an optional mechanism that can be used with either the preinstalled (PSMrp) or authenticated mode (ASMrp).
+To secure the routing service, \gls{rpl} either relies on the security measures at the Link layer (i.e., IEEE 802.15.4\cite{STND802154}) or uses its own security mechanisms, resembled in three modes of security and an optional replay protection mechanism\cite{RFC6550, Perazzo2017}: The default mode for \gls{rpl} is the \textit{\textbf{Unsecured}} mode (\acrshort{umrpl}), where only the link-layer security is applied, if available.
+The second mode, the \textit{\textbf{Preinstalled}} secure mode (\gls{psmrpl}), which uses the preinstalled symmetrical encryption keys to secure \gls{rpl} control messages.
+Finally, the \textit{\textbf{Authenticated}} secure mode (\acrshort{asmrpl}) uses the preinstalled keys for the nodes to join the network, after which all routing-capable nodes have to acquire new keys from an authentication authority.
+To protect the routing service from replay attacks, \gls{rpl} uses Consistency Checks as an optional mechanism that can be used with either the preinstalled (\gls{psmrpl}rp) or authenticated mode (\acrshort{asmrpl}rp).
 In these checks, a special secure control message (\gls{cc} message) with non-repetitive nonce value is exchanged and used to assure no replay had occurred\cite{RFC6550}.